 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!

-Get the Recipe Southwest Cauliflower Sweet Potato Hash
+Get the Recipe Vegetarian Sweet Potato Breakfast Hash with Cauliflower

 Look no further for the perfect Sweet Potato Hash!
 Crispy sweet potatoes, tender veggies, and a DIY Southwestern seasoning blend topped with perfectly fried eggs.
-An easy, delicious, healthy breakfast you can enjoy any time of day.
+An easy, delicious, healthy breakfast ready in just 30 minutes!

 Ingredients